-The following fixed components are expected to accrue to the directors in their capacity as such during the financial year 2023:
+The following fixed components are expected to accrue to the directors in their capacity as such during the financial year 2024:

-- Annual fixed remuneration for participation in the Board of Directors: The maximum amount of the annual fixed remuneration for this item is EUR 82,500 per director annually. - Fixed annual remuneration for participation in the Board committees: Independent directors will receive an additional annual remuneration of EUR 27,500 for their membership in the Executive Committee or in any of the committees of the Board of Directors (regardless of the number of committees of which the independent director is a member).
+- Annual fixed remuneration for participation in the Board of Directors: The maximum amount of the annual fixed remuneration for this item is 82,500 euros gross per director annually. - Annual fixed remuneration for participation in the Board committees: Independent directors will receive an additional annual remuneration of 27,500 euros gross for their membership in the Executive Committee or in any of the committees of the Board of Directors (regardless of the number of committees of which the independent director is a member).